PD Info Public Domain Information Project

 Traditional

 1889 - m.
 Reginal De Koven, w.
-Clement Scott V - Oh, promise me that someday you and I will take our love together to some sky PD Reprint
+Clement Scott V - Oh, promise me that someday you and I will take our love together to some sky

 Oh Where Oh Where Has My Little Dog GoneSee Where Has My Little Dog Gone